RosaleeKnight/study-notes/cybersecurity-terminology.md

 USB (Universal Serial Bus): Connection used to connect a computer to devices.

+User Account Control: A security feature that prevents unauthorized changes to a systems settings and files by requiring users to confirm their identity prior to making any changes.

 Username: A name that uniquely identifies someone on a computer system.